ArtiPedia/blog-v3/_posts/2016-04-27-jekyll-speed.md

 Both images look the same but there is a huge difference in their size.
 The first SVG image is around 1KB but the second JPEG image is of the size 14KB!

-This is a amazing; isn't it?
+This is amazing; isn't it?
 I'm pretty impressed by this improvement.
 I'm thinkin of using more SVGs in my posts.
 Webjeda logo is already an SVG.
 The main advantage is that it doesn't look pixellated on big screens.
 Open them in new tab to see how SVGs don't loose their quality even if you zoom in but, JPEG images become pixellated.
 {: .clear}

 If you do not use Adobe Illustrator, then you can use Sketch(for mac) or [Drawsvg](http://drawsvg.org){:rel='nofollow' target="_blank"} for online SVG creation.
 Once you create an SVG, make sure you optimize it using [SVG optimizer](http://petercollingridge.appspot.com/svg-optimiser){:rel='nofollow' target="_blank"} which reduces the size a little bit.